What is the difference between hiring an employee and hiring a business?

 I have experienced the full range in all of my years.

-I have had some clients who are amazing, respectful of boundaries (or offer their own boundaries for you), who respect expertise and rate and who knows how to treat someone in my position.
+I have had some clients who are amazing, respectful of boundaries (or offer their own boundaries for you), who respect expertise and rate and who know how to treat someone in my position.

 I have also had some toxic clients who degrade, who only take and never give, who argue the rate, who not just push the boundaries but demand that they be broken, who have no compassion or kindness and who I imagine went and talked smack about me once we parted ways (which I don't really care about.
 I know who I am and the service I give).